History of Michael Porter Jr. in Timeline

 2017: Ranked as top prospect

-In 2017, Michael Porter Jr. was recognized as one of the top prospects in his class.
+In 2017, Michael Porter Jr. was ranked as one of the top prospects in his class.

-On February 22, 2018, Michael Porter Jr. was cleared to practice with Missouri again after recovering from back surgery, with the potential to return to play before the end of the season.
+On February 22, 2018, Michael Porter Jr. was cleared to practice with Missouri again after his back surgery, with the potential to return to play before the end of the season.

-On March 8, 2018, Michael Porter Jr. officially returned to action in the quarterfinals of the SEC tournament.
+On March 8, 2018, Michael Porter Jr. officially returned to action in the quarterfinals of the SEC tournament, coming off the bench.

 On July 3, 2018, Michael Porter Jr. signed a multi-year contract with the Denver Nuggets.

-On July 19, 2018, the Denver Nuggets announced that Michael Porter Jr. had undergone a second back surgery, causing him to miss the entire season.
+On July 19, 2018, the Denver Nuggets announced that Michael Porter Jr. had undergone a second back surgery and would miss the entire season.

 2018: Drafted by Denver Nuggets

-In 2018, Michael Porter Jr. was selected as the 14th overall pick in the NBA draft by the Denver Nuggets.
+In 2018, Michael Porter Jr. was selected 14th overall by the Denver Nuggets in the NBA draft.

-In 2018, Michael Porter Jr., who grew up as a vegetarian, transitioned to a raw vegan diet.
+In 2018, Michael Porter Jr., who grew up as a vegetarian, changed his diet to raw vegan.

-On October 31, 2019, Michael Porter Jr. made his NBA debut, coming off the bench with 15 points, 4 rebounds, and an assist in a loss to the New Orleans Pelicans.
+On October 31, 2019, Michael Porter Jr. made his NBA debut, coming off the bench and scoring fifteen points for the Denver Nuggets.

 On August 4, 2020, Michael Porter Jr. led the Nuggets to their first victory in the Orlando bubble, scoring a then career-high 37 points in an overtime win against the Oklahoma City Thunder.